Finding the Best Places to Retire Since 2006!

 At Least One Hospital Accredited by Joint Commission?
 No, but Lancaster General Hospital, 10 miles away, is accredited.

 Public Transit: Yes.
 It is limited in town but travels to Lancaster (population 60,000), about 10 miles away.

 Is Pennsylvania Considered Tax Friendly for Retirement?
 Yes

 Cons: The tornado risk is 78% greater than the national average.

 Notes: Racial diversity is minimal.
-Columbia has grown by 8% within the last 10 to 20 years.
+Columbia's population has stayed steady the last 10 years.